jha-121/Documantation/Readme.md

        **Web pages often contain multimedia elements of different types and formats.**

-###    Browser Support
-       The first web browsers had support for text only, limited to a single font in a single color.
-       Later came browsers with support for colors, fonts, images, and multimedia!

 ###    Multimedia Formats
        -Multimedia elements (like audio or video) are stored in media files.
        -The most common way to discover the type of a file, is to look at the file extension.